Salva4/GDL_Project/1_GCNII/README.md

-# GCNII_Spektral
+# GCNII - Spektral

 This repository contains a Spektral implementation of "Simple and Deep Graph Convolutional Networks" (https://arxiv.org/abs/2007.02133).
-It has been ported from the authors of the paper's implementation in PyG (https://github.com/chennnM/GCNII/tree/ca91f5686c4cd09cc1c6f98431a5d5b7e36acc92).
+It has been ported from the implementation in PyG by the authors of the paper (https://github.com/chennnM/GCNII/tree/ca91f5686c4cd09cc1c6f98431a5d5b7e36acc92).

 ## Dependencies
+- python 3.6.9
+- numpy 1.21.6
+- matplotlib 3.2.2
+- scipy 1.4.1
 - CUDA 10.1
-- python 3.6.9
+- tensorflow 2.8.0
 - spektral 1.1.0
 - networkx 2.1
 - scikit-learn